-After gaining independence from the USSR in 1991, the Belarusian language regained its prestige and popular interest but not for long.
+After gaining independence from the USSR in 1991, the Belarusian language regained its prestige and popular interest and became the language spoken in Belarus but not for long.

 Four years later the Russian language was introduced as the second state language, while the Belarusian language lost its status as the only official language.
 Brainwashed for centuries, Belarusians had little reason to switch back to Belarusian.